snowplow-incubator/snowplow-micro-examples/README.md

 ```
 *Arguments*: Number of expected total events sent to micro

-A further extension on noOfGoodEvents, this test asserts that both the correct number events are sent to micro, and that no bad events are sent.
+A further extension on noOfGoodEvents, this assertion ensures that both the correct number events are sent to micro, and that no bad events are sent.
-Using all 3 of these tests consecutively provides the best assurances that every event you send is sent to your warehouse properly.
+Using all 3 of these assertions consecutively provides the best assurance that every event you send is sent to your warehouse properly.

 #### .orderOfEvents